theemo-tokens/theemo/docs/toolchain/getting-started.md

 ## 3. Execute

-Theemo comes with a [CLI](usage.md) and let's you execute commands for each action.
-Imagine your project uses all actions, it's enough to have one command for it in your _theme package_.
+Theemo comes with a [CLI](usage.md) and let's you execute commands.
+Imagine your project uses all steps, it's enough to have one command for each step in your _theme package_.
 Here is a good practice (a `package.json`):

 ```json
 {